saschaklatt/strands-chart/README.md

 ### Sequences

-A sequence is a list of numbers that represent the different widths of each area.
-A width is treated as a relative value compared to the width of other sequences.
+A sequence is a list of numbers that represent the different widths of each area (or strand).
+A width is treated as a relative value compared to the width of the other sequences.
 That means if sequence A has width of 1 at index 0 and sequence B has a width of 2 at index 0, then sequence B will be twice as wide as sequence A at index 0.
+The conversion into pixel values is based on the `width` prop.

 A single sequence looks like this: